ricsanfre/pi-cluster/docs/_docs/vault.md

   kubectl create namespace vault
   ```

 - Step 2.
-Create service account `vault-auth` to be used by Vault kuberentes authentication
+Create service account `vault-auth` to be used by Vault kubernetes authentication

   ```yml
   ---